kkgthb/azure-data-factory-inter-environment-deployment/README.md

 2. ...to `hr-payroll-helloworld-adf-prd-cicd`...
 3. ...scoped to the Azure **Resource ID** of your production ADF resource for the "hello world" project.

 _(Or open a ticket with your colleagues to have them assign it on your behalf.
-Again, consider asking around whether AAD PIM might let you do this yourself rather than having to open a ticket.)_
+Again, consider asking around whether Entra PIM might let you do this yourself rather than having to open a ticket.)_

+###### Finish creating your ADO Service Connection

+Once the "Data Factory Contributor" role has been assigned and you've waited a minute or few, you should be able to finish out creating your "`HR Payroll Hello World ADF Production`" Azure DevOps Service Connection that points at `hr-payroll-helloworld-adf-prd-cicd` _("**Verify and save**" button, bottom right, to finish it out)_, using the subscription ID, subscription name, and tenant ID of the Azure subscription (and its parent tenant) that contain your production ADF resource.

+Note:  I believe that if you also have RBAC roles assigned to your `hr-payroll-helloworld-adf-prd-cicd` Entra Service Principal that are scoped to, say, your "**staging**" ADF resource ID -- even if that resource lives in a different Azure subscription than you punched into the Azure DevOps Service Connection creation wizard -- your "`HR Payroll Hello World ADF Production`" ADO Service Connection will also be usable for CI/CD pipeline codebases that want to deploy to your "staging" ADF resource.  _(This is why I said to think ahead about authorization before you name things for authentication!)_  I need to test it to be sure, but if true, I kind of wonder why Microsoft even bothers making you punch an Azure subscription ID into the ADO service connection creation wizard at all.

 ### Runtime permissions